flux-framework/flux-operator/docs/getting_started/custom-resource-definition.md

 #### disableAffinity

 By default, the Flux Operator uses [Affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) and AntiAffinity (specifically `topology.kubernetes.io/zone` and `kubernetes.io/hostname` to ensure that one pod is mapped per node.
-However, advanced use cases (assigning more than one pod per node) are allowed.
-You will need to disable the affinity rules to enable this:
+However, advanced use cases might warrant removing these.
+You can disable them as follows:

 ```yaml
 network: